Juadebfm/JavaScript_For_Beginners/cleancodes.md

 ### JavaScript Coding Conventions

-In this challenge also we used the general JavaScript coding writing conventions and guides.
+In this repo also we used the general JavaScript coding writing conventions and guides.
 Coding conventions are style guidelines for programming which are developed by an individual, a team or a company.

 Coding conventions helps: